openstack/kayobe/ansible/roles/ironic-inspector-rules/README.md

 Ironic Inspector Rules
 ======================

-This role provides a module, `ironic_inspector_rules`, which may be used to configure introspection rules in OpenStack ironic inspector.
+This role provides a module, `os_ironic_inspector_rule`, which may be used to configure an introspection rule in OpenStack ironic inspector.
-It installs required python dependencies in a virtualenv, and uses the `ironic_inspector_rules` module to configure a set of rules.
+The role installs required python dependencies in a virtualenv, and uses the `os_ironic_inspector_rule` module to configure a set of rules.

 Requirements
 ------------